lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ![Recurring Reminder Email View](<../Auxiliary Files/Images/User_Images/schedule_recurring_reminder_email.png>)

-2. Choose the interval at which to receive recurring reminder emails, then click submit.
+1. Choose the interval, measured in days, at which you would like to receive recurring reminder emails.
+For example, if you would like to receive a reminder email once a week (every 7 days), enter 7.
+Then click submit.

 ![Recurring Reminder Email Interval](<../Auxiliary Files/Images/User_Images/schedule_recurring_reminder_email_interval.png>)